Intent-based testing vs. implementation-based testing: Why CSS selectors break your test suite

 This isn't a test quality problem.
 It's an architecture problem.
-Traditional test automation couples tests to implementation details - CSS selectors, DOM paths, element IDs - that change constantly during normal development.
-Every refactor can turn into a test maintenance problem.
-This happens because tests depend on how the code is written, not on what the user wants to do.
+Traditional test automation couples tests to implementation details — CSS selectors, DOM paths, element IDs — that change constantly during normal development.
+Every refactor can turn into a test maintenance crisis because tests depend on how the code is written, not on what the user wants to do.

 The tension is real: tests must be stable enough to catch real bugs but specific enough to validate behavior.
 Implementation-based testing fails this balance every time.
 Intent-based testing solves it by anchoring tests to design specifications that don't change when code does.